Austin Hedges Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow 19 home runs (0.7 per game), the fewest in the league.
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (19 total, 0.6 per game).

+- McClanahan gets the start for the Rays, his seventh of the season.
+He is 5-0 with a 2.12 ERA and 42 strikeouts in 34 2/3 innings pitched.

+- The left-hander last appeared on Thursday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.